guidocella/mpv-lrc/README.md

 The default keybinding is `Alt+n`, and it can be changed by binding `script-message netease-download`

-### offset-lrc
+### offset-sub

-After adjusting `sub-delay` in mpv, this offsets the timestamps in the current LRC file accordingly.
-It then resets `sub-delay` and reloads the sub track so you can update the LRC again if necessary. ffmpeg needs to be in `PATH` for this to work.
+After adjusting `sub-delay` in mpv, this offsets the timestamps in the current subtitle file accordingly.
+It then resets `sub-delay` and reloads the subtitle track so you can offset it again if necessary.
+This works with any external subtitle and not just LRC. ffmpeg needs to be in `PATH` for this to work.

-The default keybinding is `Ctrl+o`, and it can be changed by binding `script-message offset-lrc`
+The default keybinding is `Ctrl+o`, and it can be changed by binding `script-message offset-sub`

 ## lrc.sh